Q-Agency/Q-Architecture/example/README.md

 with GlobalInfoStatus.
 GlobalInfoStatus contains values: info, warning, error, success.
 Pass the required info status, and message of info that will be presented to the user.
-To set GlobalInfo from any notifier, just call setGlobalInfo() function defined in SimpleNotifier.
+To set GlobalInfo from any notifier, just call setGlobalInfo() function defined in QNotifier.

 Suggestion: setGlobalInfo() can be called from onDataReceived() callback inside execute() function if there is a need to show alert directly from notifier,